mariorz/python-bitso/README.md

 Bitso’s powerful Transfer API allows for simple integration for routing Bitcoin payments directly through to a choice of Mexican Peso end-points.

-The workflow breaks down in the following steps:
+The workflow is as follows:

 ```python
 ## Request quote